Can You Burn 2000 Calories in a Day? Yes, Absolutely!

 Importance of Electrolyte Intake, Particularly Salt, for Calorie Burning

-Look, I didn’t do one of my final assignments for my Nutrition Education Master’s Degree focusing on hydration for athletes for no reason.
+I didn’t do one of my final assignments for my Nutrition Education Master’s Degree, which focuses on hydration for athletes, for no reason.

 Hydration and adequate electrolyte balance are crucial to optimizing your body composition and getting an aesthetic body.